 - 1. The site shall be the operator's primary residence. - 2.
-If the operator is not the property owner, then the operator shall be present during the lodging period within any dwelling unit. - 3.
+If the operator is not the property owner, then the operator shall be present during the lodging period. - 3.
 All STR accommodations shall be within the principal structure. - 4.
-There shall be no more than seven STR guest rooms or accommodation spaces. - 5.
-The number of guests at one time shall be limited to a single-group of up to twelve people. - 6.
+There shall be no more than six STR guest rooms or accommodation spaces. - 5.
+The number of STR guests at one time shall be limited to a family or a group of not more than 13 individuals. - 6.
 Prior to operation, the operator shall submit to City staff a completed Short-Term Rental Pre-Operation Form.
 Furthermore, the operator shall maintain compliance with the Pre-Operation Form when short-term rental guests are present. - 7.
 Minimum off-street parking spaces do not need to be delineated and can be accommodated utilizing the driveway or other areas on the property. - 8.
 If in the opinion of Planning Commission or City Council, the short-term rental becomes a nuisance, the special use permit can be recalled for further review, which could lead to the need for additional conditions, restrictions, or the revocation of the permit.